zboudreaux99/harbor-helm/README.md

-# Helm Chart for Harbor
+# Helm Chart for Harbor - update

 **Notes:** The master branch is in heavy development, please use the other stable versions instead.
 A highly available solution for Harbor based on chart can be found [here](docs/High%20Availability.md).
 And refer to the [guide](docs/Upgrade.md) to upgrade the existing deployment.